 With 3 long runways and serving near 15 million passengers annually, Helsinki Vantaa Airport can accommodate Airbuses 340/350, is hub for its flag-carrier Finnair & to Blue1, and is served by many national and international airlines offering direct and connecting flights to all points of the globe.

-NOTE: 15 Automated Boarder Control Gates, each for departing & Arriving passengers, are used by 'citizens holding a biometric passport issued by EU/EEA countries' - no pre-registration required.
+- 15 Automated Boarder Control Gates, each for departing & arriving passengers, are used by 'citizens holding a biometric passport issued by EU/EEA countries' - no pre-registration required.
 Citizens of the European Union can pass through border control, using one of the 30 automatic border control checkpoints serving both arriving & departing passengers.

 On-Airport hotels include the Hilton Helsinki-Vantaa Airport and the Hotel GLO Helsinki Airport.

 The small T1 Domestic Terminal area, located at the south-eastern tip of the terminal complex, with Departure Hall 1 and check-in desks 101-114, is home to members of the Star Alliance.
 T1has gates 11 - 23.

-Terminal 2, the International Terminal area, houses all other airlines, Departures Hall 2, 3 4 and check-in desks numbered 201-232, 240-271 & 400-423.
+T2, the International Terminal area, houses all other airlines, Departures Hall 2, 3 4 and check-in desks numbered 201-232, 240-271 & 400-423.
 T2 has recently undergone renovation work giving it a fresh look.
-As part of the ongoing 6-year development program until 2020 - already at service are a total of 62 check-in machines, 14 baggage drop machines & a new 5-lane security checkpoint able to serve 3,200 passengers per hour, as well as renovated shopping areas, more border control kiosks with biometric ID technology, renovation of waiting & baggage areas between European & long-haul flights, enhanced border control capacity, a large duty-free shop at T2 - while new restaurants open between 2014 & 2016.
+As part of the ongoing 6-year development program until 2020 - already at service are a total of 62 check-in machines, 14 baggage drop machines & a new 5-lane security checkpoint able to serve 3,200 passengers per hour, as well as renovated shopping areas, more border control kiosks with biometric ID technology, renovation of waiting & baggage areas between European & long-haul flights, enhanced border control capacity, a large duty-free shop at T2 - while new restaurants open gradually until 2016.